• Skip to main content

 Leftover zucchini pesto pasta will keep in a tightly sealed container in the refrigerator for 3 to 4 days and reheats well in the microwave or in a saucepan over medium heat with a splash of water.

-Pasta generally does not freeze well, so I do not recommend freezing any assembled leftovers.
-Zucchini pesto on its own can be frozen in a tightly sealed container for 3 to 4 months.
+Cooked pasta does not freeze well, so I do not recommend freezing any assembled leftovers.
+Pesto freezes well and will keep for 3 to 4 months.

 📖 Recipe